pluhin/sa.it-academy.by/docks/Home_Tasks/README.md

 ### Common

+Project demo should contain:

+- scheme of flow/pipelines
-- Create your project scheme
+- repository of your code (pipeline)
-- Choice your application for deployment (as example can be any from this list od [CMS](https://en.wikipedia.org/wiki/List_of_content_management_systems))
+- working pipeline
-- Demo shouldn't be not longer than 10 mins
+- demo shouldn't be not longer than 10 mins

+Application requirements:

+- Versioning
+- DB inside
+- User data

+> As example can be any from this list od [CMS](https://en.wikipedia.org/wiki/List_of_content_management_systems)

 ### CI

-Organize the CI platform for development team:
+Organize CI:

-- Git repository for code application code
+- Git repository for application
   - branches, README.md
-- Git repository for ansible playbooks
+- Git repository for pipeline code
   - branches, README.md
-- Docker deployment substructure
+- Push/merge/commit reaction
+  - Code validation
-  - dockerfile/compouse
+  - Container deployment/image build
-- Docker hub auto-create image
+  - Any kind of tests

 ### CD

 Develop and delivery CD solution for your application:

-- Continuous deployment by webhook and(or) by schedule
+Piplines:

-- Group deployment with parameters (version/features/patrly upgrade)
+- Green deployment
+- Upgrade (keep user data)
-- Prepare Jenkinsfile/Pipeline for deployment
+- Rollback if deployment failed
-- Organise deployment application as docker for QA team on demand
+- Notification
-- Provide performance testing for your Pipeline
+- Performance testing for your Pipeline